The Swallows of Kabul (film): Synopsis

 The action takes place in the summer of 1998, in the capital of Afghanistan, which has been governed by the Taliban for two years.

 Atiq, the director of the women's prison, is a veteran of the war against the Soviets and many of his former comrades have relocated to the Taliban officers and reproach him for his taciturn attitude.
 In addition to the fact that this patriot does not recognize himself in the Taliban fight, he is recovering badly from a leg injury that causes him to limp and his wife, Mussarat, suffers from terminal cancer.
 Because she was a nurse at the front, she saved his life in the past, he is totally devoted to her, although he is quite incapable of consoling her.
 But when he looked for support from his friends who were better placed to have her treated, he was told: "It is God who saved your life, no man ever owes anything to a woman."

 Mohsen and Zunaira are a young couple, they have a university education and cannot stand the strict Islamic rules imposed on the population.
 They dream of teaching in the clandestine school of Professor Bayazid, who secretly delivers, in parallel with the Koranic education promoted by the Taliban, a real education.
 We discover, by chance in the streets, a whole population of poor children left to their own devices, exposed to inhuman spectacles.
 In order not to have to wear the burqa, Zunaira prefers to stay at home.
-One day when Mohsen sees a stoning of a woman for being a prostitute, carried away by the movement of the crowd, he took a stone and threw it at the condemned woman, causing the woman's head to bleed out profusely and shortly dying after.
+One day, Mohsen sees a stoning of a woman for being a prostitute.
+Carried away by the movement of the crowd, he takes a stone and throws it at the condemned woman, causing the woman's head to bleed out profusely and die shortly after.